WELCOME TO GERMAN

 2. Minor in German

-3. Minor in Business German
+3. Minor in German Studies

 Study Abroad is a valuable complement to language and culture studies.
 The Department of German works carefully with individual students to integrate a period of study in Germany, Austria, or Switzerland into their overall academic plans.
 Students have the opportunity to not only improve their language skills but also are able to live and interact with native German speakers and foreigners.
 Students typically return from their time abroad with a much firmer grasp of both written and spoken German.
 The varied contacts with other students, travellers, and local residents are invaluable for the development of a balanced, international perspective.
 Please consult the section on Study Abroad for more information.
 Those students with special interests and needs are welcome to investigate other programs and discuss them with John Paluch, the Study Abroad Advisor.